 Emerging Issues The overall risk score remains unchanged at 2(likelihood) x 3 (impact) = 6.
 The risk level remains at Medium.
 The Risk Owner has determined that this score is appropriate.
-Discussions are ongoing regarding the impact of HS2 upon current command and control functionality.
-The Service has submitted a document to Peter Holland for his consideration of the Service's position and a meeting has taken place with his representatives.
+In considering our current and future fleet requirements Strategic Enabler Operational Intelligence and Risk Reduction has been commissioned to undertake a review of Service fleet arrangements.
+This will be reflected as a control on the assurance map.
 Changes to control measures Some relatively minor updates have been made to the assurance map.
 However, this is a well managed risk with a strong control environment.
 An addition has been made to reflect the move to improve security arrangements as the Service moves towards an electronic swipe card system.
-This will replace the yellow disk keys and provide a better system of control, strengthening the security arrangements at all fire service locations Assurance Updates Level 1 assurance has been provided across the range of control measures.
+This will replace the yellow disk keys and provide a better system of control, strengthening the security arrangements at all fire service locations.
+Assurance Updates Level 1 assurance has been provided across the range of control measures.
 The level 1 control environment provides for substantial assurance (green rating) across the majority of controls.
 No controls were identified as providing limited assurance (red rating) and therefore no immediate interventions were identified as being required.
 This has enabled for the Risk Owner to provide a Substantial (green) confidence opinion and this is reflected on the Corporate Risk Assurance Map summary.